-Human research ethics committee

-If the organisation is going to perform research on humans in, at least, one of the following cases:

-- i.
-Health procedures

-- ii.
-The collection of biological samples

-- iii.
-Personal data

-- An expert in human investigation.
-(At least in one field in the previously selected case)

-- An expert in ethics

-- An expert in law

-- An expert in data protection

-- An expert in methodology

-- A representative from the RPO and RFO Ethics Committee if applicable

-RRI Office(r) or a representative from the ETHNA Office (whenever possible, this function will be given to the Ethics Manager in the RPO and RFO).

-Animal research ethics committee

-If the organisation is going to experiment with or teach animals.

-- An expert in animal welfare

-- An expert in animal investigation and/or the use of animals in education

-- An expert in ethics

-- An expert in law

-- A representative from the RPO and RFO Ethics Committee if applicable

-RRI Office(r) or a representative from the ETHNA Office (whenever possible, this function will be given to the Ethics Manager in the RPO and RFO).

-Ethics committee for research on Genetically Modified Organisms and Biological Agents

-If the organisation is going to investigate Genetically Modified Organisms and/or Biological Agents.

-- An expert in preventative measures - An expert in Genetically Modified Organisms and/or an expert in Biological Agents - An expert in ethics - An expert in law - A representative from the RPO and RFO Ethics Committee, if applicable - RRI Office(r) or a representative from the ETHNA Office (whenever possible, this function will be given to the Ethics Manager in the RPO and RFO).
+Human rese earch ethics committee If the organis If the organisation is going to perform research on humans in, at least, one of the following cases: alth procedures e collection of biological samples rsonal data ш. ге Examples An expert in human investigation.
+(At least in one field in the previously se- lected case) An expert in ethics An expert in law An expert in data protection An expert in methodology A representative from the RPO and RFO Ethics Committee if applicable RRI Office(r) or a representative from the ETHNA Office (whenever possible, this func- tion will be given to the Ethics Manager in the RPO and RFO).
+Animal rese earch ethics committee If the organis sation is going to experiment with or teach animals.
+Examples An expert in animal welfare An expert in animal investigation and/or the use of animals in education An expert in ethics An expert in law An expert methodology A person not affiliated to the institution, nor linked to the research undertaken A representative from the RPO and RFO Ethics Committee if applicable RRI Office(r) or a representative from the ETHNA Office (whenever possible, this function will be given to the Ethics Manager in the RPO and RFO).
+Ethics com mittee for research on Genetically Modified Organisms and Biological Agents If the organis sation is going to investigate Genetically Modified Organisms and/or Biological Agents.
+Examples An expert in preventative measures An expert in Genetically Modified Organisms and/or an expert in Biological Agents An expert in ethics An expert in low An expert in law A representative from the RPO and RFO Ethics Committee, if applicable RRI Office(r) or a representative from the ETHNA Office (whenever possible, this function will be given to the Ethics Manager in the RPO and RFO).